human-conditions/yodrew.github.io-original/_pages/presale.md

 #### risks and qualifications

 I could print the current version of the book right now and ship it.
 I have done so many times.
 It has 98% of the content I want it to have when it ships in four months.
-I have tested the revisions I plans
+I have tested the method of revision I plan to use for difficulty and speed.

 I have produced or at least prototyped everything else in the list except where noted.
 I have shipped things internationally from both America and Europe.

 I grew up around the small businesses of my father, extended family, friends, and townspeople.
 I worked closely with entrepreneurs, read business books my whole life, and have done business consulting.
-I know double-entry accounting, spreadsheets, simple programming, basic law, the military attitude, history, and philosophy.
+I know double-entry accounting, spreadsheets, simple programming, basic law, history, philosophy, and the fighting spirit sometimes necessary for success.

-The biggest risk is if the world ends.
-I don't think it will.
-Things are getting hairy.
-I'm a survivor.
-I'll find a way to fill your order using my unique set of skills.

-The worst case scenario is if hygienic darkroom retreating doesn't happen because people don't try.
-It is my function in life, so I am going to keep at it.

-#### conclusion

-Thanks for your consideration and support.
+Thank you for your consideration and support.